telink-semi/tc_ble_mesh/doc/telink_sig_mesh_sdk_Release_Note.md

 ### BREAKING CHANGES

 * (Firmware/Android/iOS)the opcode and model ID of mesh 1.1 new features, such as mesh OTA's, are changed compared with the version of the draft feature.
-Please pay attention to compatibility issues.
+Please pay attention to compatibility issues if you develop base on draft feature version before.

 ### Notes